 Stress is unavoidable because it manifests in different situations and in many ways.
 Whether it is at work, in your relationships, health or finances, stress has a way of making you feel burned out and unable to see the many positive things to be grateful for.
 Stress is widespread in the US as 33% of people report feeling the extreme form of it, while another 50% admit to not knowing how to manage the situation.
 How do you deal with life’s pressures on your own?
+Sometimes, the methods to destress out there aren’t the best ones, and this can make you feel depressed.
+If your depression treatment isn’t working for you, you’re going to need to consider options like Spravato treatment that can help you.
 Let’s find out how to calm your mind and restore peace to your emotions and mental health.

 - Practice self-compassion

 On many occasions, you are your own worst critic.
 The act of being too hard on yourself is an issue several people are unable to deal with.
 For some reason, many people think being self-critical is the only way to push themselves to greater heights.
 Unfortunately, that is an unfounded truth.
 Self-criticism only leads to subjecting yourself to unreasonable demands and expecting to achieve unrealistic goals, whether in the short or long term.

 If for nothing at all, self-criticism can be destructive and impair your natural resilience to challenging or stressful conditions.
 If left unattended, that can lead to bouts of anxiety and depression.
 On a brighter note, however, there is a way to deal with it.
 Self-compassion is the exact opposite of self-criticism.
 The former thrives on placing yourself in a safety net of self-love.
 This has nothing to do with narcissism.
 On the contrary, you are mindful of your emotions, senses and physical state at every point in time.